EPERLab/CLEW/docs/fichas/01_Crops.rst

 The data on emissions is based on the National Inventory of Greenhouse Gases.
 To calculate the emission factor per hectare, the total emissions (CH4) of sugar cane crops were divided by the total number of occupied hectares this type of crop, and then converted into tons of CO2 equivalent.

-In the BAU scenario, emission factors remain constant until 2050, considering that there are not changes in the way rice is produced.
+In the BAU scenario, emission factors remain constant until 2050, considering that there are not changes in the way sugar cane is produced.
 In the NDP scenario, emissions factors decrease by 39% from 2022 onwards.
 This modification is based on the Food and Agriculture Organization's GHG emission projections for agriculture, and it contemplates more sustainable sugar cane production schemes.

 .. figure::  parameters/Sugar_Cane_EmissionAR.png
    :align:   center